-That vision may not be correct, might not be according to reality, and mostly, is likely different than mine.
+That vision may not be correct, might not be according to reality, and is likely different than mine.
 Still, that vision deserves respect.
 Now… respect is a value… the translation of value to behavior is what makes it visible in the eyes of others.

-Another thing that might happen would be the tendency of treating a refusal as a personal offense.
+Another thing that might happen would be the tendency to treat a refusal as a personal offense.
 For example, someone I know asked me to send forward a link to the protest which took place a few days ago in Piata Victoriei from Bucharest.
-I replied, “I don’t believe in that cause, I don’t want to promote it”.
+I replied, “I don’t believe in that cause; I don’t want to promote it”.
 I understood her point of view and that she was affected, and at the same time, while I expressed respect towards her beliefs, I felt judged because she took that as a personal rejection.
-An idea to keep in mind for such situations: “if someone doesn’t agree to (some of) your ideas, it doesn’t mean it doesn’t agree to you as a person, it doesn’t mean that YOU are denied/rejected/ignored/banned/prohibited“.
+An idea to keep in mind for such situations: “if someone doesn’t agree to (some of) your ideas, it doesn’t mean it doesn’t agree with you as a person, it doesn’t mean that YOU are denied/rejected/ignored/banned/prohibited“.
 It just means there’s a difference in opinions.
 Where there is a difference, there must be respect.

 Why do I do that?

-Another thing that I consider a lack of respect is labeling people, judging them for less they truly are, through partial, momentary experiences, especially those of “idiot”.
-There’s a classic presentation from the ‘ 80s, “how can someone be an idiot?”, which concludes that actually when you tend to believe that someone is an idiot, that means (s)he actually has a very different idea from yours.
+Another thing that I consider a lack of respect is labeling people, judging them for less than they truly are, through partial, momentary experiences, especially those of “idiots”.
+There’s a classic presentation from the ‘ 80s, “how can someone be an idiot?”, which concludes that actually, when you tend to believe that someone is an idiot, that means (s)he actually has a very different idea from yours.
 So the thing to discover when tending to label someone in an un-elegant manner is what is so different from what this person is stating.